ot4i/app-connect-templates/resources/markdown/Send an email using a template from Amazon SES whenever a lead is created in Salesforce_instructions.md

 Use this template to send an email using the template from Amazon SES if the lead's Salesforce status is open and they have not been contacted.

 You can also visit the IBM Integration Community to learn more about this use case.
-See, [XXX](??).
+See, [Using IBM® App Connect to interact with Amazon SES](https://community.ibm.com/community/user/integration/blogs/shamini-arumugam1/2023/06/28/using-ibm-app-connect-to-interact-with-amazon-ses).